 The MacDowell Colony is the nation’s leading artist colony located in Peterborough, New Hampshire.
 Each year about 300 Fellowships, or residencies, are awarded to artists in seven disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
 A Fellowship consists of exclusive use of a private studio, accommodations, and three prepared meals a day for two weeks to two months.
 MacDowell encourages applications from emerging and established artists representing the widest possible range of perspectives and demographics.
 Enrolled students are ineligible.

 The Wallace Stegner Fellowship at Stanford University provides 10 two-year professional fellowships annually: 5 fellowships in fiction writing and 5 fellowships in poetry writing.
-Fellows meet weekly in a 3 hour class with teachers, but do not need to meet any curricular demands except for attending workshops.
+Fellows meet weekly in a 3-hour class with teachers, but do not need to meet any curricular demands except for attending workshops.
 The Fellowship does not offer a degree.
 Candidates must demonstrate the quality of their creative work, their willingness to develop their skills, and their capacity to expand their expertise.
-Fellowships receive a stipend of $26,000 annually and Stanford University pays educational costs and medical health insurance.
+Fellowships include a $50,000 living annually and Stanford University pays educational costs and medical health insurance.

 PEN America’s Writing for Justice Fellowship will commission six writers—emerging or established—to create written works of lasting merit that illuminate critical issues related to mass incarceration and catalyze public debate.
-Proposed projects may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical, television or film scripts; memoirs; poetry collections; or multimedia projects.
-Fellows will receive mentoring, an honorarium of $10,000 and may request up to $5,000 in additional funding for travel and research.
-Writers 21 and up are invited to apply.
+Proposed projects may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical, television, or film scripts; memoirs; poetry collections; or multimedia projects.
+Fellows will receive an honorarium of between $5,000-$8,000, based on the scope of the project.
+You can find information here.

 © ProFellow, LLC 2021, all rights reserved.